prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.setTargetingForAst([adUnits])

-Set query string targeting on all AST ([AppNexus Seller Tag](https://wiki.appnexus.com/x/PgOXBQ)) ad units as an argument.
+Set query string targeting on provided AST ([AppNexus Seller Tag](https://wiki.appnexus.com/x/PgOXBQ)) ad units as an argument.
 Note that this function has to be called after all ad units on page are defined.
 For working example code, see [Using Prebid.js with AppNexus Publisher Ad Server]({{site.github.url}}/dev-docs/examples/use-prebid-with-appnexus-ad-server.html).
 If the function is invoked without arguments it will set targeting for all adUnits defined.

 **Kind**: static method of [pbjs](#module_pbjs)